 I generally recommend that the stakeholders – the users, and customers as well as the internal stakeholders – do not attend the workshop, but share their ideas and feedback based on prototypes and product increments, for instance, in the sprint review meetings.
 This allows the product owner and the team to be creative before the stakeholders provide input.

 Before you start the workshop, you should be able to confidently answer the following questions:

 - Who are the product’s users and who are the customers?

 - What problem does the product solve?
 What benefits does it generate for its users?
 What is the product’s value proposition?

 - What business benefits does the product creates?
 Why should the company invest in it?

 - What kind of product is it?
 What are the three to five features that make it stand out?

-I like to capture the insights above using the Vision Board.
-But you can also employ other tools including Ash Maurya’s Lean Canvas and Alexander Osterwalder’s Business Model Canvas, as the following picture shows:
+I like to capture the insights above using my Product Vision Board, as the following picture shows: